harshangpate/FoodEase/README.md

 ## 👥 Contributors

+- Harshang Patel
+- Shivansh Patel
-- Your Name
+- Siddharaj Parmar

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## 🙏 Acknowledgments

-- ITM (SLS) Baroda University for supporting this project
+- Faculty Advisors for their guidance and technical expertise throughout the development process
+- Beta Testers who provided valuable feedback during the testing phase
 - All contributors who have helped in the development process
+- The open-source community for the various libraries and frameworks that made this project possible
+- React.js, Node.js, and MongoDB communities for their excellent documentation and support forums
+- Stack Overflow contributors whose solutions helped overcome numerous technical challenges